Matiu / Somes Island: Human quarantine

 In 1868 the island was declared a quarantine ground and used to isolate passengers from a ship carrying smallpox.
 When the immigrant ship England arrived in 1872 carrying several passengers with smallpox, passengers and crew were quartered in makeshift accommodation on the island.
 On other occasions, new arrivals would spend ten minutes in a smokehouse of chlorine, potassium nitrate and sulphur fumes for de-lousing.
+During the influenza pandemic of 1918–1920, a few people were quarantined on Matiu / Somes Island, but there was general agreement that the facilities were completely inadequate.
+The government then built accommodation for hundreds more people.
+In 1920, some passengers and crew from the ship Mahana were quarantined on Matiu / Somes Island with scarlet fever, but the quarantine station fell out of use after this.
+In 1935 the Government announced that it would reduce the number of quarantine beds on the island from 600 to about 50, but the Ministry of Health continued to restrict access to the island.
+In 1946, after World War II had ended, the island was offered back to the Ministry of Health but it declined to retake control.

 Forty-five people are known to be buried on the island, mostly immigrants who arrived in the 1870s.
-In 1971 individual gravestones were removed from the overgrown cemetery and replaced with a large memorial.
-In January 2000 four of the old headstones were retrieved from storage and placed next to the communal memorial.
+In 1971, individual gravestones were removed from the overgrown cemetery and replaced with a large memorial.
+In January 2000, four of the old headstones were retrieved from storage and placed next to the communal memorial.

 Animal quarantine

-The use of the island as an animal quarantine facility is recorded as early as 1864, when James Sellars quarantined sheep.In 1889 Matiu / Somes Island was declared as the first animal quarantine station in New Zealand.
+Use of the island as an animal quarantine facility is recorded as early as 1864, when an advertisement in the Wellington Independent recorded that a man named James Sellars had been permitted to use it as a quarantine ground for his sheep.
+In 1889 Matiu / Somes Island was declared as the first animal quarantine station in New Zealand.
 In 1892 the government established a Department of Agriculture to protect New Zealand's farming industry, and in 1893 passed the Stock Act.
 The Stock Act 1893 gave the Department of Agriculture power to quarantine all live animals arriving in the country, so it built permanent animal quarantine facilities on Matiu / Somes Island (in 1893) and at other locations for this purpose.
-In 1916, aliens interned on the island built stables for the quarantine station.
+In 1916, internees on the island built stables for the quarantine station.

-In 1968 a maximum security animal quarantine station was built.
-It closed in 1995 after in-vitro fertilisation technology had developed, making importation and quarantining of live breeding stock unnecessary.
+In 1968 the government built a maximum security animal quarantine station.
+It had laboratories, animal pens and other facilities for quarantining up to 35 cattle and 150 sheep, and there were associated new homes for the workers and their families.
+Other animals quarantined included goats, alpacas, llamas and deer.
+The quarantine station was officially opened in December 1970.
+It closed in 1995 after in-vitro fertilisation technology was developed, making importation and quarantining of live breeding stock unnecessary.